STRIDES/NIHCloudLabAWS/docs/Configure_AWSParrallelCluster.md

                 1. example1-uswest1-key
                 2. example2-uswest1-key

 After the previous steps are completed, decide whether to use an existing VPC or let AWS ParallelCluster create a VPC for you.
 If you don't have a properly configured VPC, AWS ParallelCluster can create a new one.
 It either uses both the head and compute nodes in the same public subnet, or only the head node in a public subnet with all nodes in a private subnet.
 It's possible to reach your limit on number of VPCs in a AWS Region.
-The default limit is five VPCs for each AWS Region. **For Cloud Lab accounts we recommend you do not try to create a VPC, but rather use the existing VPCs associated with your account**.
+The default limit is five VPCs for each AWS Region.

+**For Cloud Lab accounts we recommend you do not try to create a VPC, but rather use the existing VPCs associated with your account.
+When it asks for your VPC, just paste in one of the two options it gives you**.
-    Automate VPC creation? (y/n) [n]: y
-    Allowed values for Network Configuration:
-        1. Master in a public subnet and compute fleet in a private subnet
-        2. Master and compute fleet in the same public subnet

 If you don't create a new VPC, you must select an existing VPC: